 2019 marks the sixth year of the annual CHASS Australia Prizes.
 The Australia Prizes honour distinguished achievements by Australians working, studying, or training in the Humanities, Arts and Social Sciences (HASS) sector, including academics, researchers, practitioners, philanthropists, policy makers, and students.

 Nominations have now opened for four categories.
-Two prizes are being sponsored by Routledge (cash prize of $3,500 each): one for a non-fiction book/e-book that enriches Australian cultural and intellectual life, the second for ‘Distinctive Work’- an exceptional artistic performance, exhibition, film, television show, play, composition or practical contribution to policy.
+Two prizes are being sponsored by Routledge (cash prize of $3,500 each): one for a non-fiction book/e-book that enriches Australian cultural and intellectual life, the second for ‘Distinctive Work’- an exceptional artistic performance, exhibition, film, television show, play, composition, creative/research project or practical contribution to policy.
 The third prize (cash prize of $2,000) is being sponsored by Future Leaders for a ‘Future Leader’, an individual under 30 years of age who is demonstrating leadership skill and potential in HASS.
-CHASS is sponsoring the fourth prize (cash prize of $500) for a student essay, exhibition, performance or project in any HASS area.
+CHASS is sponsoring the fourth prize (cash prize of $500) for a student essay, exhibition, performance or research project in any HASS area.

 Click here to download the nomination form.
 There is no application or submission fee for any of the four CHASS Australia Prizes.
 Self nominations are welcome.

 Follow these 5 simple steps to nominate yourself, a colleague, friend, or a member of the community: